 - Watch out for the Accessibility Paradox aka Schrödinger’s A11y Cat

-- How to Make Linked Text Better and Boost SEO
+- A Better Way to Link Text and Boost SEO

-- The Progress Over Perfection Way of Adding Captions to Videos
+- The Progress Over Perfect Way of Captioning Videos

 - The Progress, Not Perfection Caption Road Map